-Effective Date 7/1/2008
+Effective Date 7/1/2009

-Total Authorized Position level 538
+Total Authorized Position level 519

-Vacant Positions -69
+Vacant Positions -64

-Current Employment Level 469.0
+Current Employment Level 455.0

 Non-Classified (Filled) 3

-Full-Time Classified (Filled) 465 breakout of Current Employment Level
+Full-Time Classified (Filled) 451

 Part-Time Classified (Filled) 1

 Faculty (Filled) 0

-Wage 93
+Wage 86

-Contract Employees 4
+Contract Employees 1

-Total Human Resource Level 566.0 = Current Employment Level + Wage and Contract Emp
+Total Human Resource Level 542.0

+= Current Employment Level + Wage and Contract Employees

-• Factors Impacting HR
+Factors Impacting HR

-Aging Workforce: VDACS is facing the challenge of losing many of our long-tenured staff to retirement between now and fiscal year 2009.
-Approximately 30% of our current employees will be eligible for an unreduced retirement by FY09.
+Aging Workforce: VDACS is facing the challenge of losing many of our long-tenured staff to retirement between now and fiscal year 2012.
+Currently approximately 79 employees are eligible to retire and an additional 72 will be eligible within the next 5 years which is approximately 34% of the current workforce.
 Additionally, many of our current wage employees are former retirees who may not choose to continue working.
 This will result in a great loss of institutional knowledge, skills and experience.
-The agency's median age as of July 1, 2007 is 51.
-Approximately 243 employees are age 50 and over; approximately 120 employees have over 25 years of state service which includes additional purchased service and service converted from sick leave.
+The agency's median age as of July 1, 2009 is 47.
+Approximately 244 employees are age 50 and over; approximately 99 employees have over 25 years of state service which does not include additional purchased service and service converted from sick leave.

 Staff Retention: With an anticipated increase in turnover due to retirements, VDACS continues to explore avenues to improve staff retention.
 The issue of job satisfaction involves many factors, however VDACS' ability to attract, recruit, and retain a qualified workforce is adversely impacted by agency salaries that are not competitive.
 In most cases, VDACS salaries are not market competitive when compared to the private sector, federal government and local government.
 This is particularly true for positions based in the Northern Virginia area.
-The lack of funding for the performance management system has an impact on employee morale and our ability to retain younger workers.
-Additional funds for incentives such as recruitment bonuses, retention bonuses and performance bonuses are needed.
+The lack of funding for the performance management system and salary increases has an impact on employee morale and our ability to retain younger workers.
+Additional funds for incentives such as recruitment bonuses, retention bonuses and performance horses are needed.